zcash/zips/draft-issuance.md

 The deployment should happen at the next halving, which is block `2726400`.

 Since there is a planned halving at this point, there will already be a significant "shock" caused by the drop in issuance caused by the halving.
 This reduces surprise and thus increases security.
-Also, due to the nature of the smoothed curve having a portion of the curve above the respective step function line at times, this will maximally _reduce_ the issuance shock at the `TARGET_BLOCK_HEIGHT`.
+Also, due to the nature of the smoothed curve having a portion of the curve above the respective step function line at times, this will maximally _reduce_ the issuance shock at the `DEPLOYMENT_BLOCK_HEIGHT`.

 ## Visualization of the Smoothed Curve